harrywang/harrywang.github.io/_posts/2022-08-23-diffusion.md

 ```
 mkdir -p models/ldm/stable-diffusion-v1/
 ```

+A side note on estimated training cost based on the reported GPU usage and the related AWS price I found:

+Hardware Type: A100 PCIe 40GB
+Hours used: 150000 (about 17.1 years)
+Cloud Provider: AWS

+p4d.24xlarge instance with 8 A100 with 40G VRAM: $32.77 (hourly), $19.22 (1-year reserved), $11.57 (3-year reserved)

+The training would cost between $225,000 and $600,000

 - **IMPORTANT**: Switch to `stable-diffusion` folder and change to `cudatoolkit=10.2` to match my CUDA: `vim environment.yaml`